ONEARMY/community-platform/CONTRIBUTING.md

 ## 🤝 &nbsp; Joining the team

 We are always open to have more people involved.
 If you would like to contribute more often, we would love to welcome you to the team.
-[Join us on Discord](https://discord.gg/gJ7Yyk4), introducing yourself and outline:
+[Join us on Discord](https://discord.gg/gJ7Yyk4) and checkout the [development](https://discord.com/channels/586676777334865928/938781727017558018) channel.
+Feel free to introduce yourself and outline:

 1. How much time you feel you can dedicate to the project
 2. Any relevant experience working with web technologies